caraya/personal-blog/content/blog/the-popover-api.md

 ## Automatic versus manual popovers

-using the `popover` attribute is an alias for \`popover = 'auto'.
+using the `popover` attribute is an alias for `popover = 'auto'`.
 This is the default behavior that we discussed in previous sections.

 There is another value for the `popover` attribute: `manual`.

-Manual popovers wil not work like automatic popovers (they will not force close any other element type and do not close when you click outside them).
+Manual popovers will not work like automatic popovers (they will not force close any other element type and do not close when you click outside them).
 You must close them via a timer or explicit close action.

 These manual popovers are best for elements that shouldn't affect the rest of the page, such as a toast notification.